Service Standards for Waste Collection

 The council operates the vast majority of collections of waste from households in wheeled bins or, in the case of multi occupancy flats, larger communal bins.

-The standard size wheeled bin (blue, green or brown) is 240 litres.
-140 litre bins (blue or green) are issued to residents living in purpose-built aged-persons homes and a limited number of properties with bin cupboards.
+The standard size wheeled bin (recycling, residual household waste or garden waste) is 240 litres.
+140 litre bins (recycling or residual household waste) are issued to residents living in purpose-built aged-persons homes and a limited number of properties with bin cupboards.
 Larger size bins are not provided, except in cases where households have been assessed as requiring a 360 litre blue recycling bin.

 Residual waste in the green bin is collected one week and recycling in the blue bin the next week.
 Residents that have also arranged for seasonal collections of garden waste will have that bin emptied on a fortnightly basis.
 All households therefore have at least one 240 litre bin emptied each week.

 On your collection day you should leave the correct bin at the collection point before 7.30am.
 The collection point is generally: